Correia19/DAD/README.md

 and for the guidance and support of my instructors and peers throughout the development process.

 Contributors:
-- Gonçalo Correia
+- Correia19
-- André Costa
+- Andre Costa
-- Miguel Silva
+- MiguelSilva_Programmer
 - Francisco Castro